BlueDotBrigade/weevil/README.md

 ### Plugin Architecture

-Realize the greatest value by creating a business-domain specific *Weevil* plug-in which extends the application by creating custom:
+Realize the greatest value by creating a business-domain specific *Weevil* plugin which extends the application by creating custom:

 1. log file parsers
 2. log file analyzers